canonical/ubuntu-image-legacy/ubuntu-image.rst

     accessible outside of the snap environment.

 -i SIZE, --image-size SIZE
-    The size of the generated disk image file (see ``--output``).
-If this size is smaller than the minimum calculated size of the image, a warning will be issued and ``--image-size`` will be ignored.
+    The size of the generated disk image files.
+If this size is smaller than the minimum calculated size of the volume, a warning will be issued and ``--image-size`` will be ignored.
 The value is the size in bytes, with allowable suffixes 'M' for MiB and 'G' for GiB.

     An extended syntax is supported for gadget.yaml files which specify multiple volumes (i.e. disk images).
 In that case, a single ``SIZE``